Designing Data-Intensive Applications: reading notes, part 2

 Replication lag

 Leader-based replication scales when data access is mostly reads, not writes: just add followers.
-Realistically, replication is asynchronous (see above) and brings about eventual consistency and replication lag.
+In practice, replication is asynchronous (see above) and brings about eventual consistency and replication lag.
 Some examples:

 Read-your-writes consistency